 To better understand customer experience analytics, let’s take a look at some examples of CX metrics and advanced analytics across four key touchpoints in the customer journey.

 Throughout the entire customer journey, the goal is to collect and analyze all available data (both structured and unstructured data) to mine it for insights into customer behavior.

 This will require data analytics skills or tools and a contact center or customer service team that’s excited about digging into customer engagement and customer satisfaction.

 The first question for CX analytics to answer is how effectively you’re engaging the potential customers who land on your site.

-Analysis of web traffic using Google Analytics is an obvious place to start.
+Analysis of web traffic using a web analytics tool like Google Analytics is an obvious place to start.
 Which pages attract the most traffic?
 Which pages convert the best?
 Which pages frequently cause visitors to bounce?

 Marketing data analytics for all of your paid campaigns will also be important here.
 Which ads are sending users who convert?
 Which content placements are generating qualified leads?